jeffblankenburg/alexa/README.md

 # Alexa Developer Resources

-This is meant to provide an extensive set of links, code, and resources for Alexa developers, both new and experienced.
+This is meant to provide an extensive set of links, code, and resources for both new and experienced Alexa developers.

 ## Important Links You Should Know About